-The orchestra is seen as a method for the people of this community to stay connected to each and their roots.
+The orchestra is seen as a method for the people of the Chinese community to stay connected to each and their roots.
 Chinese pop artists and those who practice contemporary Chinese forms such as xinyao also have some fan following in Singapore.
 Institutions such as City Chinese Orchestra and Chinese Music Academy are helping people learn more about Chinese music in Singapore.

-2. MalayThe Malay population in Indonesia enjoys a diverse range of Malay music of Singapore.
+2. MalayThe Malay population in Indonesia enjoys a diverse range of Malay music in Singapore.
 The traditional use of percussion forms such as Hadrah and Kompang.
 The Malay music is generally inspired by the music of neighbouring countries such as Indonesia, Thailand and Malaysia.
 Styles, namely Dondang, Sayang and Keroncong, enjoy the most popular among the Singaporean Malays.
 Among the forms of the vocal tradition such as ghazal, dikir and Barat have a lot of audiences here.
 The Javanese Gamelan, a form of the orchestra which uses several percussion instruments such as drums and metallophones, is widely practised in the Malay community of Singapore.
 Bangsawan, a form which is popularly known as the Malay opera in Singapore, has been attracting huge crowds of late.

-4. PeranakanAn ethnic group which had descended from Chinese, they were among the early settlers in Indonesia.
+4. PeranakanAn ethnic group which had descended from Chinese, Peranakan were among the early settlers in Indonesia.
 Having intermarried with Malays, they have thoroughly imbibed the Malay culture.
 Peranakan folk music of Singapore infused with English lyrics is one of the most popular genres among the Indonesian audience.
 In this genre-mixing up of two different genres of music has been gaining much popularity.
 Dick Lee, a famous composer in this genre has mixed contemporary music with Malay music traditions for a number of his songs.

-5. Western Classical MusicModern-day Indonesian music owes much of its present form to western classical music.
+5. Western Classical MusicModern-day Indonesian music of Singapore owes much of its present form to western classical music.
 The genre mainly mixed western classical with some other form such as Chinese or Malay.
 Therefore several songs combine English lyrics while using Chinese or Malay instruments.
 During the colonial period, western music performers from abroad were brought to play for European settlers and in European hotels.